-- The Charleston Farmers Market (CFM) is a producer-only Market.
-Exceptions are noted during the non-harvest seasons outlined in the Rules and Regulations and then the produce must originate in the regional Southern Sustainable Agriculture Working Group designated states consisting of North Carolina, South Carolina, Virginia, Georgia, Florida, Alabama, Tennessee, West Virginia, Kentucky and Mississippi (SSAWG).
-At no time can produce grown outside the SSAWG region be purchased for resale by the CFM farmer/grower and sold at the Charleston Farmers Market. - The local boundaries for farmers/growers participating in the Market are from the North Carolina border to the Georgia border and east of I-95 to the Atlantic Ocean with preference given to farmers in the Charleston, Colleton, Dorchester and Berkeley counties. - To be considered an eligible participant in the farmer/grower category, vendors must be involved in either full-time or part-time agriculture.
+- The CFM is a producer-only market.
+Exceptions are noted during the non-harvest seasons outlined in the CFM Rules & Regulations and then the produce must originate in the regional SSAWG (Southern Sustainable Agriculture Working Group) designated states consisting of North Carolina, South Carolina, Virginia, Georgia, Florida, Alabama, Tennessee, West Virginia, Kentucky and Mississippi.
+At no time can produce grown outside the SSAWG region be purchased for resale and sold at the CFM. - The local boundaries for farmers/growers participating in the CFM are within SC borders and east of I-95 to the Atlantic Ocean with preference given to farmers in the Charleston, Colleton, Dorchester and Berkeley counties. - To be considered an eligible participant in the farmer/grower category, vendors must be involved in either full-time or part-time agriculture.
 A farmer/grower is one who grows produce from seed propagation, plugs or established tree crop orchards and harvests it for sale.
-Individuals who solely buy and resell agriculture produce are not considered farmers/growers and are therefore excluded from participation in the CFM. - The City of Charleston, in cooperation with Clemson Extension Services, will determine eligibility.
-Scheduled field site visits will be conducted for all participants and site inspections and document inspections will be conducted randomly throughout the season. - Fish vendors are included in the Farmers/Grower Rules and Regulations.
-There is no resale of fish; the fish, including shrimp, must be harvested by the fisherman holding a SC commercial boat license and sold by the fisherman or members of the immediate family.
-Fish vendors are subject to the rules and regulations outlined by DHEC and DNR. - Value-added produce such as jams and jellies, honey and sauces may be sold by the farmer/grower and fisherman.
-The product must be made by the eligible CFM farmer/grower, fisherman or a member of the family and is subject to DHEC rules for production and packaging.
+Individuals who solely buy and resell agriculture produce are not considered farmers/growers and are therefore excluded from participation in the CFM. - The City of Charleston, in cooperation with Clemson University Extension Services, will determine eligibility.
+Scheduled field site visits will be conducted for all participants and site inspections and document inspections will be conducted randomly throughout the season. - Seafood vendors are included in the Farmer/Grower Rules & Regulations.
+There is no resale of fish; the fish and/or shellfish must be harvested by the fisherman holding a SC Commercial Boat License and sold by the fisherman or members of the immediate family.
+Fish vendors are subject to the Rules & Regulations outlined by SCDHEC and DNR. - Value-added products such as, but not limited to; jams, jellies, honey, sauces and tools may be sold by the farmer/grower and must be preapproved by CFM Management.
+The product must be made by the eligible CFM Farmer/Grower, or a member of the family and is subject to DHEC rules for production and packaging.